 Field Education Requirement

 Students seeking to fulfill the first or the second field education requirement through CPE must initially consult with the Office of Field Education.
-The student submits an application to a CPE program that is accredited by The Association for Clinical Pastoral Education, Inc. The student then arranges for an interview with the CPE staff, gains acceptance to the program, and then enrolls in the CPE program that is accredited by The ACPE, Inc. The student is responsible for paying the CPE center directly for all fees related to enrollment in and completion of the unit.
-The student is responsible for having the CPE center mail directly to the Office of Field Education the original or certified copy of the supervisor’s final evaluation indicating the unit was successfully completed and a full unit of CPE credit was extended.
+The student submits an application to a CPE program that is accredited by The Association for Clinical Pastoral Education (ACPE).
+The student then arranges for an interview with the CPE staff, gains acceptance to the program, and then enrolls in the CPE program that is accredited by ACPE.
+The Divinity School will cover the tuition cost of the CPE program (up to $450) upon receipt of a student's final supervisor evaluation.
+Other fees are the responsibility of the student.
+The student is responsible for having the CPE center mail directly or send electronically, to the Office of Field Education the original of the supervisor’s final evaluation indicating the unit was successfully completed and a full unit of CPE credit was extended.
 Upon this notification, the Office of Field Education will inform the Divinity School registry, so that field education credit will be recorded.
 Field education credit for a CPE unit is contingent upon the Office of Field Education staff’s approval of both the program and experience.

 Students may enroll in a unit of clinical pastoral education for the sole purpose of personal growth and professional/pastoral skills development (no judicatory and/or field education credits are needed/requested).
 The student is responsible for paying the CPE center directly for all fees related to enrollment in and completion of the unit.

 The extended parish-based CPE program is open to students who are interested in: